raimokr/zabbix_template_gpfs/README.md

 Please keep in mind: THIS IS BETA!
 Unfortunately I have no lab environment here for testing, only two productive clusters.
 This is the very first shot.

 So any feedback is welcome!
-Feel free to contribute ether directly here on https://github.com/raimokr/zabbix_template_gpfs/ or contact me via email at raimo.kraeuchi@gmail.com
+Feel free to contribute either directly here on https://github.com/raimokr/zabbix_template_gpfs/ or contact me via email at raimo.kraeuchi@gmail.com

 Installation guide:
 1. be sure your GPFS snmp_collector node is set up correctly according to this guide: http://www.ibm.com/developerworks/library/l-snmp-gpfs/